- AI Workshops for Companies

 Let us find the right workshop format.

-In a short call, we clarify audience, maturity, possible use cases, and whether an executive workshop, AI building workshop, software team workshop, or prototyping sprint is the best next step.
+In a short conversation we clarify the audience, maturity level, possible use cases, and whether an executive workshop, AI-building workshop, software-team workshop, or prototyping sprint makes the most sense.

 - Recommendation for the right workshop format